cueglow/glowdtf/CONTRIBUTING.md

 git checkout -b feature/my-feature main
 ```

-and then once you want a review, open a pull request in GitHub.
+Once you want a review of your code or want to discuss some open questions, open
+a Pull Request on GitHub.

+## Code Style

+All code should be well tested to ensure our goal of reliability.

+Server or API features should be tested server-side in JUnit 5.
+The client is then tested against the server during end-to-end testing in Cypress.

 ## Possible Issues